taosdata/TDengine/src/connector/C#/README.md

     TDengine.Close(this.conn);
 }

-// Recommend to clean environment, before exit your application.
+// Suggest to clean environment, before exit your application.
 TDengine.Cleanup();
 ```